 Enhancing the level of safety around your child is never a bad thing, no matter how you want to approach that issue.
-If you were to ask me if there were steps available to ensure my children were safer I would be all ears to hear what they are.
+If you were to ask me if there were steps available to ensure my children were safer, I would be all ears to hear what they are.
 I'm sure you would be the same way.
-Judges approach best interest determinations from a standpoint that they know that the safety and well-being of your child is the most important thing (even more important than their happiness) and that he has a great deal of power to ensure that your child is safe.
+Judges approach best interest determinations from a standpoint that they know that your child's safety and well-being are the most important thing (even more important than their happiness) and that he has a great deal of power to ensure that your child is safe.

-What are some the ways that a judge may choose to be extra cautious when it comes to handing down child custody orders in your case?
-For one, if you and your spouse have had a history of violence or at the very least verbal altercations, it may be necessary for your pick up/drop offs of your child to occur in a public place.
+What are some of the ways that a judge may choose to be extra cautious when it comes to handing down child custody orders in your case?
+For one, if you and your spouse have had a history of violence or at the very least verbal altercations, it may be necessary for your pick-up/drop-offs of your child to occur in a public place.

 For instance, I had a client a few years ago who could not get along with his ex-wife.
-She knew how to push all of his buttons and it resulted in frequent, angry interactions whenever they would be in close proximity to one another.
+She knew how to push all of his buttons, resulting in frequent, angry interactions whenever they would be close to one another.
 It got to the point where neither party wanted the other near their respective homes.
 What could these folks do to ensure that the safety of their child was maintained?